You can watch all of the Very Local shows for free!

 Erin Miller got her start at the French Culinary Institute in 2002.
 She is now the owner and executive chef of Urban Hearth.
 Located in Cambridge, Urban Hearth specializes in farm-to-table cuisine.

-Signature Dish: Erin’s Fall Harvest Dish
+Mystery Dish: Erin’s Fall Harvest Dish

 Spaghetti squash, cavatelli pasta, homemade ricotta, sofrito, miso-hazelnut praline